 Our building is a large building, with banners saying “Wellcome Collection” on it.
 The main entrance is in the middle, at the front of the building.
 It is free to enter, and all our galleries and exhibitions are free.
 Our exhibitions are open every day of the week except Mondays.
 You can find our complete opening hours on our Opening times page.

-When you enter the building, there is a short flight of steps or a platform lift up to level 0, where there is a café and Information Point.
-Our shop is closed at the moment.
+When you enter the building, there is a short flight of steps or a platform lift up to level 0, where there is a café and shop, and an Information Point.
 The entrance is bright and can sometimes be noisy and busy.

 A member of our security team may ask to check your bag when you enter.
 A Visitor Experience assistant will then tell you how to find your way around the building.